heijul/pdf2gtfs/blog_post/project-transform-timetables-into-gtfs.md

 that the location of a stop could not be found.
 In such a case a `MissingNode` is used, to still enable the location detection for the other stops.
 Missing nodes have a very high node cost, to ensure that existing nodes with high travel cost are preferred.
-During display of the nodes (and if `--include-missing` is given), the location of the missing nodes is interpolated, using the surrounding existing nodes.
+After all locations have been detected, the location of the missing nodes is interpolated using the surrounding existing nodes.

 # 3. Configuration